IOSgeeks/DatingApp/README.md

 * Sign up/Sign in
    * If they click on sign up it leads to a page where they input their own information.
+   * Sign up will ask for username, password, cuny email, age, and interests.
    * If they click on sign in it leads to a "enter username and password" page.
 * Profile page
    * Add/Edit new information into user's profile page